Adam-Bronfin/Graph/README.md

-Simple graph class based on an adjacency list.
-Undirected in nature and so far has bread-first search and depth first search capabilities.
-Work in progress.
+Simple graph package with classes for undirected and directed graphs.

+Work in progress :)